peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

 * Returns "true" if the object was removed.
-Returns "false" if the given index is less than 0, or is at least as high as the number of items in the array.
+Returns "false" if the specified index is less than 0, or is at least as high as the number of items in the array.

 **Throws:**

 * <code>IllegalStateException</code> - This object is not a CBOR array.

 ### Remove

     public boolean Remove(CBORObject obj)

 If this object is an array, removes the first instance of the specified item from the array.
-If this object is a map, removes the item with the given key from the map.
+If this object is a map, removes the item with the specified key from the map.

 **Parameters:**